notjasonl/notjasonl/README.md

 I'm a current freshman at the University of Maryland, College Park, studying Computer Science

+Currently working w/ the wonderful people at over at [blitz](https://blitz.gg) as a software engineering intern

 I like web dev and cybersec, and enjoy doing CTFs and hackathons with friends

 <!--